sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 ![](https://raw.githubusercontent.com/sakkke/xi/main/assets/Screenshot_20230202_062320.png)

 Above is a screenshot of the development [in progress](https://github.com/sakkke/xi/commits/main).
-I plan to add some minimum required features!
+I plan to add some more features!